 - Thermal Sensitivity: Learning how to maximize the TIC’s ability to see important details such as: victims & downed firefighters, room configuration, holes in floors, and locating secondary means of egress.
 As the students exit the structure or container and then they will be grouped together to see the difference in the MRTD of their TIC and learn the danger of uniform temperature environments.
 This demonstration will show how a firefighter can easily blend in with their environment.
 They will watch an instructor stand back in the corner and see how they blend in.
 They will watch the difference in superheated gear versus the contrast in the SCBA cylinder, the air hose, and the regulator line.
 This is one of the most undervalued and overlooked attributes of a thermal imaging camera.
 If the TIC has too high of a thermal sensitivity, the firefighters will likely miss a victim that can easily blend in with the surrounding temperatures as shown also in the photo below.

 - Understanding TIC limitations: This is known as the emissivity and reflection demonstrations.
 Learning how to differentiate between a reflection and a true heat source.
 A shiny metal object will be placed in close proximity of the fire room and the students will be shown how to interpret the image and differentiate from a reflection and a true heat source. (glass door, stainless fridge, shiny floors etc.).
 As they move toward the target the reflection will move (angle in or angle out) where a true heat source will not.
 As shown in this image with the Max Fire Box, firefighters can also clearly see that the spot temperature (or DTM) is not accurate due to the reflective surface of the diamond plating.
-Some recommendations for this drill include having a framed window stand in the smoke environment and allowing a firefighter to go behind it shows that the TIC cannot “see” through low emissivity glass.
+Some recommendations for this drill include having a framed window stand in the smoke environment and allowing a firefighter to go behind it show that the TIC cannot “see” through low emissivity glass.

 Day 2- Fire Ground Application:

-The day begins with a 4-hour classroom session covering fire ground applications of the following concepts: Tactical 360, Go/No Go Decision Making, and Enhanced Stream Placement evolutions to aid in their understanding, interpretation, and to increase their confidence with their TIC.
-The afternoon will consist of 4 hours of live fire training completing these objectives they have just learned in the classroom.
+The day begins with a 4-hour classroom session covering fire ground applications of the following concepts: Tactical 360, Go/No Go Decision Making, and Enhanced Stream Placement evolutions to aid in their understanding, and interpretation, and to increase their confidence with their TIC.
+The afternoon will consist of 4 hours of live fire training completing the objectives they have just learned in the classroom.
 Students will be guided through stations where they are allowed to take their time and fully understand each concept.

 - Tactical 360